Manufacturing Processes

 DFM Guidelines

-- Minimize part count: fewer parts = lower assembly cost
+- Minimize part count: fewer parts means lower assembly cost.

 - Standardize features: same hole sizes, radii, etc.

-- Avoid tight tolerances: unless necessary for function
+- Avoid tight tolerances: only specify them when function demands.

 Material Selection